GoogleCloudPlatform/cloud-builders/README.md

 Community
 repo](https://github.com/GoogleCloudPlatform/cloud-builders-community).

+Cloud build can push your images to [Artifact Registry](https://cloud.google.com/artifact-registry) along with [Container Registry](https://cloud.google.com/container-registry).
+However for Artifact Registry you will need to [create a Docker repository](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#create) before you can push images.

 To file issues and feature requests against these builder images, [create an issue in this repo](https://github.com/GoogleCloudPlatform/cloud-builders/issues/new).
 If you are experiencing an issue with the Cloud Build service or